a5482pick/Python-Chrome-App-Native-Messaging/README.md

 Folder 'App': The Google-provided manifest uses code that has not been officially supported since June 2015, so may soon fail to function.
 I have therefore modified two of the files in the App folder to bring the example properly up to date.

-saveAppMessageToFile: A simple program to clarify that the message from the app may be saved.
+saveAppMessageToFile: A simple program to clarify that the message from the App may be saved.